byt3bl33d3r/DOUBLETAP/README.md

 ### Offensive OPSEC Considerations

 - The underlying technique can be detected by looking for the `x-amz-apigw-id` header which is sent on each request through AWS API Gateway.
 There is no way to avoid this.
 (See the [Defense & Detection](#defense-&-detection) section for more details)
-- While the IP on each request does change *most* of the time there is always a slight possibility it doesn't as this isn't a "legit" feature of AWS API Gateway.
+- While the IP on each request does change *most* of the time there is always a slight possibility it doesn't as this isn't a "legit" or predictable feature of AWS API Gateway.
 Either way, your real IP won't ever be revealed.
+- By default, a random IP is generated and sent along in the `X-Forwarded-For` header using the Python [Faker](https://github.com/joke2k/faker) library.

 ### Defense & Detection